Lickability/swift-best-practices/InterfaceBuilder.md

 	* e.g. making a view a circle or giving it a border
 * Use asset catalog to manage images and colors used
 * Load views from nibs

+### Evaluation
+* We are currently evaluating how we use Interface Builder and Storyboards as a whole.
+Refer to the pro and con list in #34.